SurenderLohia/surenderlohia.github.io/_posts/2020-08-11-todo-app-tutorial.markdown

   </code>
 </pre>

-Run the local server to view this html in browser...
+Run the local server to view this HTML in the browser...

-To start the local python server (or you run any other server) go to terminal and navigate to todo-app directory.
+To start the local python server (or you run any other server) go to terminal and navigate to the todo-app directory.
 And past the below command.
 It will start the local python server.

 <pre>
   <code class="language-shell">